ashbb/shoes_tutorial_walkthrough/README.md

 The *fill* is red on these shapes.
 And the *stroke* is black.
 (Because we didn't change it.)
 These two pens - stroke and fill - draw every shape.

-Did you see how the arrow is a little overtop of the circle?
+Did you see how the arrow is a little overtop of the rectangle?

 <!--
 TODO:  Change the colour of the two shapes.
 Then update the screenshot.